webdev-dave/bizzbuzz-custom-calculator/README.md

 ## Todo

+- review and clean up code
 - write tests
-- fix reset button box count and fee count error (not resetting currently)
 - test for bugs and edge cases and make sure all results add up correctly
-- review and clean up code

 ### Notes